the-monochord/cancelandholdattime-polyfill/docs/tests.md

 **starting a ramp, than move back by 0.9 seconds** - https://jsfiddle.net/lmeszaros/34yqz9nj/39/

-(mac) Firefox and Safari: value gets changed and ramp recalculates (mac) Chrome: value gets changed and ramp recalculates (windows) Firefox and Chrome: value doesn't change, ramp goes on unchanged
+(mac) Firefox and Safari: value gets changed to 3 at invocationTime and ramp recalculates from that point (mac) Chrome: value gets changed to 3 at invocationTime and ramp recalculates from that point (windows) Firefox and Chrome: value doesn't change, ramp goes on unchanged

 **starting a ramp, than move back by 1 seconds** - https://jsfiddle.net/lmeszaros/34yqz9nj/40/